VCU Health System Authority (VCUHS) General Terms and Conditions

 VCUHS reserves the right to conduct any test/inspection it may deem advisable to assure goods and services conform to the specifications.
 VCUHS may make reasonable investigation as deemed necessary to determine the ability of the Seller to perform services/furnish goods and Seller shall furnish such information in a timely manner.
 VCUHS reserves the right to inspect Seller’s physical facilities prior to award of contract/purchase order to satisfy questions regarding Seller’s capabilities.

 Seller shall (and shall require its subcontractors to), throughout the Term of the Contract or Purchase Order, including any renewal terms, maintain sufficient coverage to insure all its duties and responsibilities under the Contract or Purchase Order.
 Seller hereby certifies that it and any of its subcontractors under the Contract or Purchase Order will maintain these insurance coverages during the entire term of the Contract or Purchase Order and that all insurance coverage will be provided by insurance companies authorized to sell insurance in Virginia by the Virginia State Corporation Commission and have a financial rating of A- or better by the AM Best and a financial size category of VIII.
-Seller shall insurance that all subcontractors have the same insurance as required of the Seller under any contract or purchase order.
+Seller shall insure that all subcontractors have the same insurance as required of the Seller under any contract or purchase order.

 MINIMUM INSURANCE COVERAGES AND LIMITS REQUIRED: